 The more protein an athlete eats, the more muscle they’ll gain

-There are many myths around protein.
+There are many myths about sports nutrition proteins.
 Protein is important for athletes, especially in helping build muscle.
 However, research has shown that there is a ceiling to how much protein is useful for an athlete to consume in one single meal.
 This ceiling is around 25 to 30 grams of protein per sitting.
-That means some protein supplements for athletes that contain 40 grams of protein are not actually providing any additional benefit to the athlete’s body.
-“Athletes don’t need to eat a steak covered in protein powder,” Dr. Brown jokes.
-She suggests first meeting protein intake requirements with food, and supplement if needed to facilitate muscle mass growth with exercise training.

-Additionally, the protein intake recommendations for the general population is too low for an athletic population.
-Athletes should aim for between 1.2 to 2.3 grams of protein per kilogram of body weight per day (g/kg/day).
 Importantly, not all proteins are created equal.
 With few exceptions, plant-based proteins do not include all the essential amino acids.
-And even in plant foods that do contain all essential amino acids (such as soy, hemp, or quinoa) important essential amino acids like leucine are present in lower quantities than what is found in animal products.
-Dr. Brown does not recommend a vegetarian or vegan diet for athletes unless they have health or other personal reason for doing so.
-“There have been some health benefits documented for plant-based diets, but unclear evidence supporting performance benefits.
-Athletes can struggle to consume enough calories and protein on these diets.”
+And even in plant foods that do contain all essential amino acids (such as soy, hemp, or quinoa), important essential amino acids like leucine are present in lower quantities than what is found in animal products.

 It is also important to time the athlete’s protein consumption.
 Recovery nutrition for athletes should focus on protein-rich foods.
 On the other hand, carbohydrates should be a more primary focus prior to exercise or a competition.